tashramsden/CMEECourseWork/week7/README.md

 Languages: Python3 (version 3.10)

-Project strcuture: 4 python script files in the code directory; the reuslts directory will be populated by running these.
+Project strcuture: 6 python script files and an R script in the code directory; the reuslts directory will be populated by running these.

 ## Code Files: